alpersonalwebsite/hack-your-next-interview/README.md

 That swing (when it's properly well-balanced) constitutes one of the central axes of Evolution: "change".

 Sometimes we are happy, other sad...
-Sometimes cheerful, sometimes grumpy...
-And, even when this concerns us all equally, from your side, you should carefully reflect: "I will spend at least 8 hours per day with these people.
+Sometimes cheerful, sometimes irritable...
+And, even when this concerns us all equally, from your side, you should carefully reflect: "I will spend at least 8 hours per day with these People.
 What will be their behavior(s) in adverse situations or just personal "bad days"...?"

 Does this start to make sense...?

 *Remember:* adversities always come; you cannot prevent them, yet, you can pre-set their scope or be prepared to react properly.

 When you start a new job, probably (and hopefully) the People who have been working there, are going to be "more proficient than you" in several aspects/tasks/situations.
 This is not strange: they scoped and built the applications, set the stack (workflows and pipelines), know the tricky parts of their environments and tools, even those that have a halo of mystery around them (aka, "we know it works, but we are not sure why").

 Regardless how qualified you are, the TEAM is always going to have well-owned advantage (we should all be glad of this conjuncture inasmuch as it protects the whole from "mad managers" casting the legacy remark in sustainability).

 In a regular interview process, good screeners will try to expose you to some bitter moments just to see how you handle both, positive and negative human feelings (for example, `frustration`).
-In fact, several challenges and "blackboard exercises" are not meant to be solved without assistance: they require you to ask questions and interact with your interviewer to find the proper solution.
+In fact, several challenges and "blackboard exercises" are not meant to be solved without assistance: *they require you to ask questions and interact with your interviewer to find the proper solution*.

 But...
-When are you going to have the opportunity to test them equally..?
+When are you going to have the opportunity to test them equally...?
 Know how would they react when things are not going as expected and discomfort manifests in all its fullness.

 Once you have been hired...?